AppLovin: History

 The company operated in stealth mode until 2014, raising $4 million in financing from angel investors, Streamlined Ventures and the Webb Investment Network.
 Before emerging from stealth mode, AppLovin acquired customers including Opentable and Spotify.
 In October 2014, AppLovin purchased the German mobile ad-network Moboqo.

 On September 26, 2016, it was reported that AppLovin had agreed to be acquired by the Chinese private equity firm, Orient Hontai Capital, for $1.42 billion; the acquisition deal was subsequently abandoned for debt investment after opposition to the plans from CFIUS.
 The company was ranked #10 on the 2016 Deloitte Fast 500 North America list, and again in 2018.
 Foroughi was recognized on the 2017 San Francisco Business Times "40 Under 40" list.

 In July 2018, AppLovin launched Lion Studios, which works with mobile developers to publish and promote their games.
 The convertible note facility that AppLovin received from Hontai Capital was fully refinanced in August 2018, after AppLovin raised a significant credit facility from U.S.-based investors.
-Hontai retain a small equity stake in AppLovin.
+Hontai retains a small equity stake in AppLovin.
 That same month, the private equity firm KKR & Co.
 Inc. acquired a minority stake in AppLovin for $400 million.
 In September 2018, AppLovin acquired the in-app bidding company MAX.
 It added partnerships with Adjust and Facebook Audience Network to its in-app bidding for developers.

 In 2019, the company acquired SafeDK, a software development kit management platform for ad quality, performance and stability in mobile apps.
 AppLovin also announced it had invested in several mobile game studios including PeopleFun, Firecraft Studios and Belka Games.

 In 2020, Pocket Gamer ranked AppLovin on its list of Top 50 Mobile Game Makers.
-In February 2020, AppLovin invested in the mobile game studios Geewa, Redemption Games, and it acquired Machine Zone (MZ).
+In February 2020, AppLovin invested in the mobile game studios Geewa, and Redemption Games, and it acquired Machine Zone (MZ).